Walton railway station (Merseyside)

-Walton (Merseyside) railway station is a railway station in Walton, Liverpool, England, located to the north of the city centre.
+Walton railway station is a railway station in Walton, Liverpool, England, located to the north of the city centre.
 It is on the Ormskirk branch of the Merseyrail network's Northern Line.

 History

 Originally named Walton Junction when opened by the Liverpool, Ormskirk and Preston Railway on 2 April 1849, the station was renamed Walton (Merseyside) by British Rail.
 It is located just to the north of the junction between the Ormskirk and Kirkby branches of the Northern Line.

 Facilities

 The station ticket office is staffed throughout the hours of service each day, closing shortly after midnight.
 At platform level, there are shelters on each side, information screens and timetable notice boards.
 Automated announcements are also used to convey train running information.
 Step-free access is only possible from the car park to the southbound platform, as access to the ticket office and via the footbridge to the northbound platform require the use of stairs.

 There is car parking for 10 vehicles and secure storage for 10 cycles.

 During November 2018 the height, width and layout of the platforms were adjusted to prepare for Merseyrail's new fleet of trains which are due to be introduced from 2020.